 Michaelmas term Hilary term Trinity term

 Compulsory

 Advanced Theatre Skills

 30 ECTS

 Assessment component & weightings:

 Continuous assessment of practice-based work in Theatre Production

 Advanced Theatre Studies

+25 ECTS

+Assessment component & weightings:

 Continuous assessment of research practice.
-Research project to a minimum of 7000 words
+Research project to a minimum of 7000

-Industry Placement - This Module has additional options of an internal role with increased professional development and a House Technician in the year 2020-21
+words or practise-based equivalent

+Industry Placement

+25 ECTS

+Assessment component & w eightings:

-Continuous assessment on placement
+Continuous assessment on p lacement

-Summative written assessment to a minimum of 3000 words
+Summative written assessme ent to a minimum of 3000 wor rds

 The third year of the course is divided into three core modules.
 The aim of the third year is to enable students to relate their learning from the two previous years to the development of advanced skills to a professional standard.
-Students will either elect to specialise in a particular area of technical theatre (as a path-way to specialist careers such as Lighting Technician, Stage Manager or Scenic Artist) or continue to develop a range of technical skills (as a path-way to careers requiring a broad range of skill such as Production Manager, Technical Manager or Venue Technician).
+Students will either elect to specialise in a particular area of technical theatre (as a pathway to specialist careers such as Lighting Technician, Stage Manager or Scenic Artist) or continue to develop a range of technical skills (as a pathway to careers requiring a broad range of skill such as Production Manager, Technical Manager or Venue Technician).

 Students will be encouraged to develop their abilities to independently problem solve and self-direct their own learning.
-With the continuing support of their tutors students will be expected to achieve a professional standard in their work on theatre and film productions in the third year.
+With the continuing support of their tutors' students will be expected to achieve a professional standard in their work on theatre and film productions in the third year.
 A major research project corresponding to their advanced theatre skills will further develop the student's critical and practical understanding of their chosen field or fields.
 A significant industry placement will advance the student's understanding of structures and practices of the professional industry whilst simultaneously exposing them to professional networks and future employment opportunities.